 Note: Make sure you boil and drain the spinach before adding it to the tomato base.
 If not, the stew will be watery.
 To prepare the spinach, remove the roots and chop the spinach.
 Then, add spinach to a large bowl, rinse with cold water and transfer the spinach to another bowl.
 You should see dirt at the bottom of the bowl.
 Ensure you wash the spinach thoroughly at least three times, as it is usually quite dirty.
 After washing the spinach, pour boiling hot water over the spinach and drain in a strainer or sieve after 5 minutes.
 The spinach is now ready to be added to the stew.

-5. Serve and enjoy Efo Elegusi with white rice and plantain or swallows such as eba, pounded yam or amala.
+5. Serve and enjoy Nigerian Efo Elegusi Soup with white rice and fried plantain or swallows such as eba, pounded yam or amala.

 2. Then, add pre-cooked assorted meat to the stew and let it cook for about 10-15 minutes, depending on how soft the meat is.
 Once the meat is done, remove it from the pot and set it aside for later.